vimanasystems/ZeroTrustBSD/README.md

 **Engineered for Nation-Scale Defense, Tactical Autonomy, and Critical Infrastructure Resilience.**

 In an age where cyber threats evolve faster than our ability to defend, **ZeroTrustBSD** stands as a beacon of digital sovereignty and tactical resilience.
+Built on hardened OpenBSD and engineered for defense, critical infrastructure, and regulated industry.

+ZeroTrustBSD is a sovereign cybersecurity operating system delivering native Zero Trust Architecture (ZTA) capabilities.
+Built upon OpenBSD, it integrates post-quantum encryption, policy automation, and military-grade networking to ensure security at every layer.

+It is designed to meet the highest levels of regulatory and operational compliance across Europe and NATO-aligned organizations.

 **ZeroTrustBSD** is more than just a firewall, it is a fully integrated, **Autonomous Cyber Defense OS**, built from the ground up on the rock-solid foundation of **OpenBSD**.